 Many teenagers earn pocket money by helping out around the house.
 A chore chart is a great way to help teenagers stay on top of housework.
-While there are many benefits of chores for teens, sometimes they may need a helping hand to stay motivated and organised.
+While there are many benefits of chores for kids and teens, sometimes they may need a helping hand to stay motivated and organised.
 A chore chart for teenagers can help them take on more responsibility, develop good habits, and feel more independent.
 There are many different chore chart ideas for teenagers, and you can tailor yours to suit your needs.

 Why use a chore chart with your teenager?

 Within the next few years, your teenager may want to fly the nest and get a place of their own.
 Encouraging teens to do chores is a great way for them to develop a strong work ethic and help improve their planning and time management skills.
 Many parents also decide to pay their teens pocket money for doing chores as a way to teach them about financial responsibility.